Belleville, Paris: In popular culture

-Belleville is the subject of several French songs, including Eddy Mitchell's "Belleville ou Nashville?" and Serge Reggiani's "Le Barbier de Belleville."
+Belleville is the subject of several French songs, including Eddy Mitchell's "Belleville ou Nashville?" and Serge Reggiani's "Le Barbier de Belleville".
 Belleville was also the location of the book La Vie Devant Soi by Romain Gary.

 Belleville was named one of the unique neighborhoods in the world in 2016.

 Belleville is also commemorated as the title of one of the most famous of the works of Django Reinhardt.

 In Puccini's opera "Il Tabarro" (first part of the triple bill "Il Trittico") the lovers sing of their shared longing for the place where they both grew up, "Belleville è il nostro suolo e il nostro mondo!
 Noi non possiamo vivere sull'acqua!"
 (Belleville is our own soil and all our world!
 We cannot live forever on the water!) in comparison to the dreary nomadic life of working on a river barge.

 A popular animated film, The Triplets of Belleville, was released in 2003.
 It received an Academy Award nomination.

+Daniel Pennac's Malaussène saga takes place in Belleville.